ryan-roemer/sphinx-bootstrap-theme/_sources/README.txt

     $ fab demo_server

-Also, if you are adding a new type of styling or Sphinx or Bootstrap construct, please add a usage example to the :doc:`examples` page.
+Also, if you are adding a new type of styling or Sphinx or Bootstrap construct, please add a usage example to the "Examples" page.

 Licenses